Diamondbacks blast Rockies 11-2, end losing streak at 5

-Gallen (4-10), who won last Saturday against the playoff-bound Los Angeles Dodgers, went six innings and gave up six hits and two runs, both on homers.
-He struck out six and walked two.

-It didn’t take long to gain control of the game.
-After Gallen retired the side in order in the Rockies’ first, Arizona scored all six runs with two outs.
-Senzatela (4-10) gave up four consecutive run-scoring hits and Gallen capped the scoring with a two-run double to the right center-field gap following an intentional walk to No. 8 hitter Geraldo Perdomo.
+From Rockies manager Bud Black’s perspective, Senzatela (4-10) was just unable to close the deal.
+Walker’s two-out double was the first of four consecutive RBI hits with two outs.

+“He couldn’t get the ball down or to the corners,” Black said.
+“From the Walker hit, he just couldn’t make that pitch to get out of the inning.”

-Smith, whose single started the inning, walked following Gallen’s double, and Senzatela was done after 40 pitches.
+Senzatela was done after 40 pitches.
 He was charged with six runs, all earned, and gave up six hits while getting just the two outs.

+With the early 6-0 lead, Gallen said he was “still going out there and making pitches like it was 1-0.”

 Sam Hilliard homered to right-center leading off the third for Colorado, and Dom Nunez did the same in the fifth.
-But the Rockies, who rallied from an early seven-run deficit on Friday to beat Arizona 9-7, weren’t able to rally this time.
+But that was it for the Rockies, who rallied from an early seven-run deficit on Friday to beat Arizona 9-7.

 MEET THE NEW BOSS